arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 * declare and initialize another array with the same data type and length.
 * copy each element from the original array into the copy.

 The following class `IntArrayUtils` contains the method `copyIntArray` which takes an `int[ ] ` as an argument, and copies this array into a second array, which it returns.
+You'll need to implement a very similar method in `IntArrayMethods.java` in the downloaded code for task 1.

 <a name = "IntArrayUtils"></a>